nathaneastwood/fablore/src/main-story/04-monarch/destroy-and-consume.md

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/04-monarch/levia-3.webp" alt="levia-3" class="center">

 On one of Levia's late-night walks through the mansion, she heard a shrill, piercing scream, distant and muffled; the sound of pure, unadulterated horror.
-Resolute, she wandered in the direction of the sound, searching for answers—and later, a part of her would wish that she had never found them.
+Resolute, she wandered in the direction of the sound, searching for answers-and later, a part of her would wish that she had never found them.

 Through the keyhole of a solid oaken door, Levia glimpsed the walls of a room, painted a deep, dark, congealing crimson.
 The stained rugs were littered with scraps of parchment, and a pale, wizened hand grasped at a woman's immaculately pressed skirts.
 Lady Barthimont's laughter was clearly audible through the wood as a faint glow crept through the chamber, illuminating the indecipherable symbols carved into the floor at her feet.